Azure/aad-pod-identity/test/e2e/README.md

 ## Identity Validator

-To validate the pod identity functionality, you can deploy the image [`identityvalidator`](../../images/identityvalidator/Dockerfile) as a Kubernetes deployment to the cluster.
+During the e2e test run , the image [`identityvalidator`](../../images/identityvalidator/Dockerfile) is deployed as a Kubernetes deployment to the cluster to validate the pod identity.
 The binary `identityvalidator` within the pod is essentially the compiled version of [`identityvalidator.go`](identityvalidator/identityvalidator.go).
 If the binary execution returns an exit status of 0, it means that the pod identity and its binding are working properly.
 Otherwise, it means that the pod identity is not established.
 To execute the binary within the pod, execute the following command:
 ```bash
 # Create an identityvalidator (make sure the go template parameters is replaced by the desired values)
 $ kubectl apply -f test/e2e/template/deployment.yaml